 After a good night’s sleep in the hotel bed, Mike and I joined our group to drive an hour into the Okavango Delta.
 We backed an overnight bag to camp in the bush and threw some beer in the community cooler to enjoy around the campfire that night.

 Once we arrived, we set up camp and enjoyed a chill afternoon in the bush.
 Mike even tried steering a mokoro near our campsite.
-We explored the area with a sunset safari/bush walk.
+We explored the area with a sunset safari/bushwalk.
 We spotted several herds of zebra, groups of elephants and impala.
 The zebra kicked up massive dust clouds that made for remarkable sunsets.
-We then sung traditional songs and played games around the campfire.
+We then sang traditional songs and played games around the campfire.

 Day 5: Gweta, Botswana – leaving the Delta